chrislattman/blogging-project/docs/aws/README.md

 - This creates a root AWS user
 - Make sure to set up 2FA for the root user [here](https://console.aws.amazon.com/iam/home#security_credential)
-    - AWS calls it multifactor authentication (MFA), but you can still use a traditional authenticator app like Duo, Google Authenticator, etc.
+    - AWS calls it multi-factor authentication (MFA), but you can still use a traditional authenticator app like Duo, Google Authenticator, etc.
     - More details are available [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html#enable-virt-mfa-for-root)

 Then create an IAM user.
 It is strongly recommended that you only use your root user account to change account settings (i.e., not everyday use).